YaBoyya/ecommerce-site/README.md

 Shopping app
 As a user:
+[o] I want to be a ble to check order history
 [ ] I want to be able to add products to my cart
 [ ] I want to be able to delete products from my cart [ ] I want to be able to delete all products from my cart